kauri-io/Content/go-ethereum-guides/write-basic-quiz-dapp-in-go/write-basic-quiz-dapp-in-go.md

 }
 ```

-Note that we didn't specify a value for the `Contract` field in the
-session that we're returning from `NewSession()`.
-We'll do that
-on the returned `session` after we've obtained a contract instance
-which we when we deploy a new contract on the
-blockchain or when we load an existing contract.
+We didn't specify a value for the `Contract` field in the session that we're returning from `NewSession()`.
+We'll do that on the returned `session` after we've obtained a contract instance which we when we deploy a new contract on the blockchain or when we load an existing contract.

-We'll cover that next.

-### Deploy and load contract
+### Deploy and load the contract

-Now that we've created a new session, we need to assign it a
+Now that we've created a new session, we need to assign it a contract instance.
-contract instance.

-We get a contract instance by deploying a contract,
-or loading an existing contract from a contract address.
+We get a contract instance by deploying a contract or loading an existing contract from a contract address.

 We'll write two functions to perform these tasks: